-5.10.2 - 5.10.3 Elementary Middle/High Level 2 Minimum Maximum Minimum Maximum 1 st Offense 1 days OSS 3 days OSS 1 days OSS 5 days OSS 2 nd Offense + 3 days OSS 10 days OSS and a hearing referral 5 days OSS 10 days OSS and a hearing referral Contact Safety and Security - Criminal charges may apply Combination of Combination of local interventions, supports, and disciplinary response may be appropriate
+5.10.2 - 5.10.3 Eleme entary Middle, /High Level 2 Minimum Maximum Minimum Maximum 1 st Offense 1 days OSS 3 days OSS 1 days OSS 5 days OSS 2 nd Offense + 3 days OSS 10 days OSS and a hearing referral 5 days OSS 10 days OSS and a hearing referral Contact Cofety nd Cogurity Criminal oborgos mou opplu made by students.

+Combination of local interventions, supports, and disciplinary response may be appropriate

-NOTE: In addition to disciplinary response actions taken by the school and/or district, the City of Atlanta may charge parents/guardians for the costs of emergency services related to false alarms or false calls made by students.
+NOTE: In addition to disciplinary response actions taken by the school and/or district, the City of Atlanta may charge parents/guardians for the costs of emergency services related to false alarms or false calls

-5.11 GAMBLING: No student shall participate in any type of gambling activity as defined by state law or that involves the wagering or betting of services, money or other items.
+5.11 Gambling: No student shall participate in any type of gambling activity as defined by state law or that involves the wagering or betting of services, money or other items.
 Students may not possess gambling devices to be used in gambling activity (e.g., dice, cards).

-5.11 Elementary Middle/High
+5.11 Eleme ntary Middle, /High

 Level 1 - 2 Minimum Maximum Minimum Maximum

 1 st Offense Administrative 3 days detention Administrative 3 days ISS

 Conference Conference

 2 nd Offense + 3 days detention 3 days OSS Saturday school 5 days OSS

 and/or 3 days ISS

-Combination of local interventions, supports, and disciplinary response may be appropriate
+Combination of flocal interventions, sup ports, and disciplinary response may be appro priate